genomicsITER/PFgenetics/README.md

 **Sample sizes for genome-wide analyses**

 ## Access to the results of this study
-To help advance IPF research and allow the wider research community to access to the most accurate effect sizes for genetic variants on a genome-wide scale, the variant summary data resulting from this meta-analysis (1.31 Gb) can be accessed after an internal assessment of formal requests received.
+To help advance IPF research and allow the wider research community to access to the most accurate effect sizes for genetic variants on a genome-wide scale, the variant summary data from the discovery stage of the study by Allen et al. (Am J Respir Crit Care Med.
+2020 201: 564-574. doi: 10.1164/rccm.201905-1017OC.
+PubMed PMID: 31710517) (1.31 Gb) can be accessed after an internal assessment of formal requests received.

 ## What type of results would be made available?
 No individual level data will be made available.
 Granted requests will have access to a file with the GWAS meta-analysis variant summary data with information for the following descriptors: